Converg3nce/matic-docs/docs/staking/validator-contracts/deploying-contracts.md

-Know how to deploy contracts on Ethereum (Parent) and Matic (Child chain)
+Know how to deploy contracts on Ethereum (Base) and Matic (Child chain)

 ### When do I need to deploy contracts?